luciotato/LiteScript/ast.lite.md

 The parser is contructed as a hand-coded optimized recursive-descent parser.

-The parsing function in each grammar class .parse() function is straightforward.
+The parsing function in each grammar class .parse() method is straightforward.

+Each .parse() method *requires* specific tokens in a specific order, and consume *optional* token for variations.
+When a *required* token is missing, the parsing fails, the token stream is *rewound* and another grammar class can be tried over the token stream.

-During a node.parse(), if there is a mismatch, a ParseFailed error is raised.
+During a node.parse(), if a *required* token is missing, a "ParseFailed" error is raised.
-`ParseFailed` signals that the class failed to parse the tokens from the stream, however the syntax might still be valid for another AST node.
+`ParseFailed` signals the class failed to parse the tokens from the stream, however the syntax might still be valid for another AST class.

 If the AST node was locked-on-target, it is a hard-error.
+(The node 'locks' when, after reading on or more *required* tokens, the construction is recognized and there's no other syntax construction possible.

-If the AST node was NOT locked, it's a soft-error, and will not abort compilation as the parent node will try other AST classes against the token stream before failing.
+If the AST node was NOT locked, `ParseFailed` is a soft-error, and will not abort compilation as the parent node will try other AST classes against the token stream before declaring a "Syntax Error".

 ####Constructor(message)
         me.message = message

 ###Declarations for external or forward symbols

+To avoid long debug sessions over a mistyped object member, LiteScript compiler will emit warninigs when a variable is used before declaration, and when a object property is unknown. `compiler declare` list valid property names disabling the warnings.
+It is needed only for externally defined objects, or to forward-declare methods.

     compiler declare on ASTBase
         opt